How To Turn Acrylic Paint Into Fabric Paint Without Medium?

 Step 6.
 When you have finished painting on your fabric, you may heat set your painting.
 This enhances permanency and reduces the chances of your painting damaging your fabric.

 Wait for the paint to dry before you heat set it.
-You can start the process after 24 hours of drying.
-You can use your home iron for this process.
-You can use medium to hot heat settings on your iron.
+You can start the process after 24 hours of drying or use your home iron for this process.

 Also, don’t put your fabric in water immediately after this.
 You can leave it for at least three days before washing it.